abalasu1/Openshift/4.x/installation/Pre-Install.md

+# Pre Install Staps

-# Setup Mirror Registry
+## Setup Mirror Registry

-## If the internet connection is not available from the master and worker nodes, a mirror registry needs to be created, on a machine with internet connection.
+** This is needed only if the internet connection is not available from the master and worker nodes, a mirror registry needs to be created, on a machine with internet connection.

 ### Option 1: Create mirror registry with the manual steps documented here: https://docs.openshift.com/container-platform/4.3/installing/install_config/installing-restricted-networks-preparations.html